 The Mermaid Show Theater

 Closed for renovations in November 2018, it was re-opened Memorial Day weekend 2019.
-During the renovations, all of the benches were refinished, the theater was painted, and new tiles were added.
+All of the benches were refinished during the renovations, the theater was painted, and new tiles were added.

 I was impressed by the theater.
 It’s large, modern, has excellent lighting, and a massive circular viewing area – renovated with style.